-Finally, to measure the quality of gubernatorial candidates in terms of susceptibility to pressure from vested interests in traditional sectors (the parameter $q_p$ in the model), we estimate a set of Governor fixed effects.
+Finally, to measure the quality of gubernatorial candidates, the parameter $q_p$ in the model, we estimate a set of Governor fixed effects.
 Each governor's party affiliation and tenure in office were taken from Congressional Quarterly (1998).
 The estimation of the Governor fixed effect is discussed in detail below.